kyriox/baile/README.md

 # baile
-Baisic Artificial Intelligence Library for Education (baile) is a set o simple and illustrative methods for teaching basic IA techniques.
+Baisic Artificial Intelligence Library for Education *baile* (dance in spanish) is a set o simple and illustrative methods for teaching basic IA techniques.